-The bankruptcy means test numbers for California are out, and again higher incomes still escape the means test.
+The bankruptcy means test numbers for California are out, showing median incomes moving in both directions, depending on family size.

 In the Bay Area, the means test income levels, coupled with the cost of housing, don’t keep many people out of the bankruptcy chapter of their choice.
 More.

 The median income in your state is the starting point for bankruptcy’s means test.